You want smart political talk without the meltdowns?

 They have since had 48 members of their family from Washington State pick up and move to join them here in South Dakota because the entire family wanted to be together.

-So we've got we've got thousands of people that have responded to the ads that are in the process of moving here.
+So we've got thousands of people that have responded to the ads that are in the process of moving here.

-You are accepting outside, in other words, if somebody has a license from another state and they've been doing this work for a long period of time, they can get right to work on day one and they don't have to, you know, spend their time fighting through the bureaucracy studying for something that you know they've been doing every day for 20 or 30 years.
+In other words, if somebody has a license from another state and they've been doing this work for a long period of time, they can get right to work on day one and they don't have to spend their time fighting through the bureaucracy studying for something that they've been doing every day for 20 or 30 years.

 Yeah, exactly, Sean.

-Uh, but you're you're providing uh apprenticeship programs where they're gonna learn a great trade so they can make A great living for the rest of their lives.
+But you're providing apprenticeship programs where they're going to learn a great trade so they can make a great living for the rest of their lives.

-And they're starting out as an apprentice making eighty thousand dollars a year, which almost at that number begins to put them in a category where they're gonna be looking for a home in a year or two.
+And they're starting out as an apprentice, making $80,000 a year, which almost at that number begins to put them in a category where they're going to be looking for a home in a year or two.

-Well, and it's it's incredible what this does for people.
+Well, and it's incredible what this does for people.

-It's a game changer because you can be thirty or forty years old and have two or three kids and have responsibilities, but you can still pursue a a license um and improve your situation in life.
+It's a game changer because you can be 30 or 40 years old and have two or three kids and have responsibilities, but you can still pursue a license and improve your situation in life.

 We're paying for these apprenticeship programs to get someone trained on the job.

-But once once they become a licensed plumber or electrician or a teacher, uh then they get the wage increase and that that um that classification and then that licensing has given them and that education has given them to pursue uh this career that long eluded them because they couldn't quit everything and go back to school and then be saddled with the debt of it and still take care of their family.
+And that education has given them to pursue this career that long eluded them because they couldn't quit everything and go back to school and then be saddled with the debt of it and still take care of their family.

-So we have a hundred a pair of professionals, so people that were teachers' aides in classrooms right now that are being trained to be teachers, certified teachers.
+So we have 100 paraprofessionals, so people that were teachers' aides in classrooms right now that are being trained to be teachers, certified teachers.

 Then we go to New Hampshire.